Main agreement Finance Norway - NITO

 During the agreement period, no work stoppage or other industrial action must take place .

-§ 2 Scope of the agreement
+§ 2 Scope of the Basic Agreement

-If doubt arises in the case of the individual company as to whether a member of NITO should be exempted, the question may be submitted to Finance Norway and NITO for a decision, if one of the local parties deems this appropriate. the objections must be submitted within 1 month from receipt of the claim.
+If doubt arises at the individual company as to whether a member of NITO should be exempted, the question may be submitted to NHO/Finance Norway and NITO for a decision, if one of the local parties deems this appropriate.

 § 3 Establishment of agreements